Why I Don’t Recommend The Boy in the Striped Pajamas as Holocaust Lit

 This book certainly provides an engrossing and heartbreaking story for readers fascinated with the Holocaust.
 It also provides several thought-provoking scenes and encourages readers to see through the Nazi uniform and to the father, husband, and human beyond.

-This allows readers to believe that the average German citizen had no knowledge or understanding of the true situation, and if only they had known, they would have done something.
-This is just not true.
-Everyone knew how the Jews were being either driven out, killed, or imprisoned, and many were lining their pocketbooks through the illegal takeover of Jewish properties.
+This allows young readers to believe that the average German citizen had no knowledge or understanding of the true situation, and if only they had known, they would have done something.
+(As Bruno later does in this story) This is just not true.

 It’s fiction.
 Can’t it still be taught in schools?